Use code SFACSAP to enter the system. You may also download a pdf application form using the button below.

 The Street Artist Ordinance (Police Code Section 2400) defines a “family unit” as “two or more persons jointly engaged in the creation or production of an art or craft item, no one of whom stands in an employer-employee relationship to any of the other members thereof, or, two or more physically or mentally handicapped persons participating in a formal rehabilitation program, a part of which includes activities for the creation of arts and crafts by said persons.”

 If the art or craft is created by a partnership, each partner must submit an application for himself or herself, and list the other family unit member(s) in the “family unit” section.
 Each family unit member must pay the $20 application fee; and each family unit member must pay a separate license fee.
 All family unit members will be screened together and must show the screening committee their significant contribution in the making of the item they are going to sell.

 Once your artwork is approved for sale by the Advisory Committee, follow and complete the steps below.
-Please note, approved artists are allowed up to fifteen (15) working days after their initial screening to obtain their Street Artist Certificate to avoid repeating the screening process.

 Step by Step

 Register your business with the City

 Obtain a Business Tax Registration Certificate either online or in person at the Tax Collector’s office, City Hall, 1 Dr. Carlton B. Goodlett Place, Room 140 (first floor), San Francisco.
 Phone (415) 554-4400.
 The fee is $91 per fiscal year (July 1-June 30).

 This may be obtained from the State Board of Equalization.
 There is no fee for this permit and you can obtain one in person at 121 Spear Street, Suite 460, San Francisco, (415) 356-6600 or online.